Discover the best telephone system for your small business

-BT offer an excellent selection of cloud-based VoIP and on-premises PBX small business phone systems.
+BT offers an excellent selection of cloud-based VoIP and on-premises PBX small business phone systems.
 Businesses that are constantly on the move also have the option of BT One Phone Office.
 As its name suggests, this option gives you the best of a landline and a mobile, all in one mobile phone.
-BT have unrivalled industry experience and know-how, and are a very reliable supplier choice.
+BT has unrivalled industry experience and know-how, and is a very reliable supplier choice.

 How BT can benefit your small business: